How does Greenland justify killing whales?

 Greenlandic whalers hunt with a quota given by the International Whaling Commission (IWC) for ‘Aboriginal Subsistence Whaling’ (ASW).

-This is supposed to supply Greenlanders with a nutritional and cultural ‘need’ to hunt.
-But the lines between commercial and ASW hunting are being blurred and the meat is being sold to tourists.
+ASW is supposed to meet Greenlanders' nutritional and cultural ‘need’.
+But the lines between commercial and ASW hunting are being blurred with the meat being sold to tourists.

 In 2018, Greenland killed a total of 131 large whales: 118 minke whales, 7 fin whales and 6 humpbacks.

 - Greenland’s whalers claim they hunt for cultural and nutritional needs – but WDC has proved the meat is also being sold to tourists.

 - Whale meat from the hunts has been sold, illegally, in Denmark.

 - The Greenlandic government has repeatedly asked for a bigger quota of whales to kill, despite the fact that not even all whales from the quota are currently taken.

 Greenland is targeting tourists to buy whale meat.
 This contravenes the IWC rules and cannot be justified as ‘subsistence’ whaling.

 Official marketing for visitors to Greenland actively promotes whale meat as a local delicacy.